 - present papers

-Canterbury Scholars and students awarded travel grants will share their experience and accomplishments with other students and faculty at a Spring quarter symposium.
+Canterbury Scholars and students awarded travel grants will share their experiences and accomplishments with other students and faculty at a Spring quarter symposium.
 Student travel to a conference or for research is generously funded by the Reverend Theodore Rynes, S.J.
 Canterbury Fellowship.

 Canterbury Scholars research and write a senior scholarly or creative project.
-Topics range from literature and cultural studies, book history and digital humanities, creative writing, professional writing, and rhetorical studies and pedagogy and teaching studies.
+Topics range from literature and cultural studies, book history and digital humanities, creative writing, professional writing, rhetorical studies, and pedagogy and teaching studies.
 Up to 10 units of upper-division credit within the English major may be earned during the senior year for work leading to the completion of the fellowship project (subject to the usual approval of sponsoring faculty, the department chair, and the College).
 Canterbury Scholars also agree to make their projects available on Scholar Commons at the SCU library and to present their work to the department at the Spring quarter symposium.

 English majors who have a minimum overall GPA of 3.0 may apply for a Canterbury Fellowship.
 In April, applicants must submit to the Canterbury Council a prospectus describing the project, including a short discussion of their background reading and preparation, along with a preliminary bibliography in MLA form (samples of successful proposals can be found below).
 Applicants must also name at least one English department faculty member who has agreed to serve as the faculty sponsor.

 The prospectus must also include a research budget that lists expenses necessary for the completion of the project.
 These expenses typically include travel to conferences or libraries, photocopying costs, and books.
-Additionally, applicants must arrange for two letters of recommendation from English department faculty, one of which must come from a faculty sponsor.
+Additionally, applicants must arrange for two letters of recommendation from the English department faculty, one of which must come from a faculty sponsor.
 The Canterbury Council will review the applications and announce the fellowship awards in late April or early May.

-Proposals will be evaluated according to the following criteria: project suitability - having breadth and depth significantly beyond a paper written for an existing English class; the proposal itself- significance, quality, originality, persuasiveness, focus and clarity; and the faculty recommendation letters regarding significance of the project and candidate's intellectual promise, motivation, and ability to complete the work.
+Proposals will be evaluated according to the following criteria: project suitability - having breadth and depth significantly beyond a paper written for an existing English class; the proposal itself- significance, quality, originality, persuasiveness, focus and clarity; and the faculty recommendation letters regarding the significance of the project and candidate's intellectual promise, motivation, and ability to complete the work.
 Sample Proposals are available to view below.

 Submission Requirements and Deadline